zeh/prando/README.md

 # Prando

-Prando is a determistic pseudo-number generator using xorshift32*.
+Prando is a determistic *pseudo-random number generator* using xorshift32*.
 It can be used to create a series of random numbers that can later be re-created given the same seed.

 Its goals are: